-1.8 Engineering Services:
+§90.12 ENGINEERING SERVICES.

-All engineering services, including but not limited to, planning, design, investigations, inspection, and testing shall be under the supervision of a Professional Engineer registered in the State of Arkansas (Engineer of Record).

-The design data, plans, specifications, and related information shall bear the name of the Engineer of Record.
+- (A) All engineering services, including but not limited to, planning, design, investigations, inspection, and testing shall be under the supervision of a Professional Engineer registered in the State of Arkansas (Engineer of Record). - (B) The design data, plans, specifications, and related information shall bear the name of the Engineer of Record.
 The documents shall be signed and sealed by the Engineer of Record in accordance with State law.
-In addition, the appropriate Certificate of Authorization seal shall be placed on the documents when applicable.

-Soils investigations, materials testing, and quality control testing shall be performed by a laboratory approved by the City Engineer.
-All reports submitted shall bear the name, seal, and signature of a Professional Engineer licensed in the State of Arkansas.

-The Engineer of Record shall certify that materials and construction conform to the approved plans and specifications.
-Inspection and testing requirements are outlined in Section 7 of these Standards.
+In addition, the appropriate Certificate of Authorization seal shall be placed on the documents when applicable. - (C) Soils investigations, materials testing, and quality control testing shall be performed by a laboratory approved by the City Engineer.
+All reports submitted shall bear the name, seal, and signature of a Professional Engineer licensed in the State of Arkansas. - (D) The Engineer of Record shall certify that materials and construction conform to the approved plans and specifications.
+Inspection and testing requirements are outlined in Division 7 (Sections 90.180 and following) of this chapter.

-1.9 Plan submittal:
+§90.13 PLAN SUBMITTAL.

-Plans, specifications, and all data submitted in conjunction with the plans and specifications shall constitute a complete design.
+- (A) Plans, specifications, and all data submitted in conjunction with the plans and specifications shall constitute a complete design.
 Approval by the City will not be issued until all requirements have been fulfilled.
 Approval of the plans and specifications shall remain in effect for one (1) year from the approval date.
-After that time new sets of plans and specifications must be submitted and any regulations or rules promulgated between the time of the original submittal and the new submittal date must be followed.

-All significant changes in the design or construction of a project or development, including all significant changes in the plans and/or specifications, shall be submitted to the City for approval.
+After that time new sets of plans and specifications must be submitted and any regulations or rules promulgated between the time of the original submittal and the new submittal date must be followed. - (B) All significant changes in the design or construction of a project or development, including all significant changes in the plans and/or specifications, shall be submitted to the City for approval.
 The City shall be notified immediately of all significant field changes in order that a timely approval may be issued.